hyw208/minikube_demo/README.md

 10. you can use kubectl to copy files/directories btw your host and remote pod, e.g. copy code in the pod to host's /tmp
     >kubectl cp demoapp-57fb996db7-vz9km:/demoapp/demo.py ./demo.py

-    'demoapp-57fb996db7-vz9km' is the pod, you can use kubectl get pods to find '/demoapp/demo.py' is the pod's source code
+    'demoapp-57fb996db7-vz9km' is the pod, you can use kubectl get pods to find; '/demoapp/demo.py' is the pod's source code;
-    './demo.py' just copy and put in current directory
+    './demo.py' just copy and put in current directory;